-Premium receivables are due solely from Peak Reinsurance Company Limited, that has an A-(Excellent) financial strength rating from AM Best.
+Premium receivables are due from a variety of global insurance companies and via the Company's sister entity, Africa Specialty Risks Mauritius, a Manging General Agent domiciled in Manutius.
 The Group has appropriate policies in place to ensure that sale of services are made to clients with sound credit history.
 As such, the Group has defined policies and procedures in place in respect of overdue balances for monitoring and follow up on a timely basis.

-At 31 December 2021, the directors have determined that the majority of the premium receivable balance is recoverable and have booked a provision for impairment of USD Nil.
+At 31 December 2022, the directors have determined that the allof the premium receivable balance is recoverable and have booked a provision for impairment of USD Nil (31 December 2021: USD Nil).